changwoolab/changwoolab.github.io/README.md

 # changwoolab.github.io
-If you want to get tips of BOJ or withCS, goto https://blog.naver.com/cwyoo01
+If you want to get answers of BOJ or withCS, goto https://blog.naver.com/cwyoo01